Matt-Eva/simple-express-backend-demo/README.md

 So, you want to create a basic backend for your frontend project.
 Great!

-Before you do, make sure your frontend app is working the way you want it too and meets all the project requirements - _don't get sidetracked_!
+Before you do, make sure your frontend app is working the way you want it to and meets all the project requirements - _don't get sidetracked_!
 This is an extra-bonus thing for you to try out.